 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.

 Air-Dry Clay Behaves Differently

-On the pottery wheel, air-dry clay does take some getting used to because it is made with different ingredients than ceramic clay to become harder than bone dry Clay (Greenware).
-It takes time to learn how far to mold the air-dry clay on the pottery.
-If pushed too far, air-dry clay can collapse just like ceramic clay.
+Air-dry clay does take some getting used to on the pottery wheel because it is made with different ingredients than ceramic clay to become harder than bone-dry clay (Greenware).
+It takes time to learn how far you can mold the air-dry clay on the pottery wheel.
+If pushed too far, the air-dry clay will collapse just like ceramic clay.

 Air-dry clay holds some similarities to porcelain on the wheel.
 When it’s too wet, as with porcelain, air-dry clay will also collapse.

 Some air-dry clays even shrink like pottery clay because they are premixed with water.
-You can use several air-dry clays on the wheel, but you have to experiment to find the one that works for you.
+There are many air-dry clays you can use on the wheel, but you have to experiment to find the one that works for you.

 When used on the wheel, air-dry clay has a good consistency.
 Unlike ceramic clay, air-dry clay doesn’t develop hard patches.
 This heavily depends on the type of air-dry clay you have purchased, but air-dry clay even feels good on the pottery wheel if you buy the right one.
 Air-dry clay is a good choice until you get a kiln.

 Three types of air-dry clay can be used on the Pottery Wheel because they behave similarly to how pottery clay behaves.
 However, you have to remember that air-dry clay will behave differently than pottery clay on the wheel.
 It isn’t the same thing.

 There are three common types of air-dry clay, which include:

 - Cold porcelain clay